leberhartphillips/Ceuta_OPEN/README.md

   9.	`utm`: UTM zone of nest
   10.	`found_date`: date nest was discovered (stored in the internal `Date` format of R and represents the number of days since January 1, 1970, the ‘Unix epoch’.
 Converted easily in R using ‘as.Date(x, origin = “1970-01-01”)’)
   11.	`found_time`: time nest was discovered (24h format, e.g., 1633)
   12.	`nest_initiation_date`: estimated date when the first egg of the nest was laid (i.e., its 'initiation').
 The estimate is calculated by subtracting the age in days of the oldest egg (determined by the floatation scores`float1`, `float2`, and `float3` defined below) and a 5-day laying period for three-egg clutches or a 3-day laying period for two-egg clutches or a 1-day laying period for one-egg clutches (egg-laying intervals are based on [Page et al. 2009](http://obpa-nc.org/DOI-AdminRecord/0071935-0072002.pdf "Snowy Plover (Charadrius alexandrinus), The Birds of North America Online")).
 Determining initiation dates of clutches found at stage `F` is imprecise, and thus we estimated the initiation date by subtracting 25 days from the hatch date (i.e., the average length of incubation in this population) and an additional 5, 3, or 1 days for the laying period depending on the clutch size.
 For nests found at stage `F` that failed before hatching, the nest initiation date is `NA`.
+Stored in the internal `Date` format of R and represents the number of days since January 1, 1970, the ‘Unix epoch’.
+Converted easily in R using ‘as.Date(x, origin = “1970-01-01”)’
   13.	`end_date`: date nest ended (stored in the internal `Date` format of R and represents the number of days since January 1, 1970, the ‘Unix epoch’.
 Converted easily in R using ‘as.Date(x, origin = “1970-01-01”)’; cause specified in `fate`)
   14.	`last_observation_alive`: date nest was last observed active (stored in the internal `Date` format of R and represents the number of days since January 1, 1970, the ‘Unix epoch’.
 Converted easily in R using ‘as.Date(x, origin = “1970-01-01”)’)
   15.	`fate`: fate of nest (either: Abandoned, Flooded, Hatch, Predated, Unhatched, Other, or Unknown)